 Parents are responsible for transporting their child(ren) to and from school.

 There will be times throughout the school year when the school will offer field trips to enrich each child’s learning experience.
 We use both public and private transportation for such purposes.

-Yes, the Episcopal School is committed to being accessible to working families and provides after-care each school day to any child enrolled at the school.
-Aftercare hours will be 3:15 p.m. – 5:30 p.m.
-There is a one time enrollment fee of $30.
-The fee for after care is $15 a day per child and $65 per week per child.
-Families receiving financial aid will pay a proportional rate to their tuition.
+The Episcopal School is committed to being accessible to working families.
+The school offers Aftercare Monday through Friday to any child enrolled at the school.
+Aftercare hours are 3:15 p.m. – 5:30 p.m.
+There is a one-time Aftercare enrollment fee of $40 used to fund activities and snacks for the students.
+The cost for after care is $20 a day, per child.
+A late fee of $30 will be assessed for students not picked up by 5:30 p.m.

-Absolutely.
 It is the school’s belief that a dynamic arts program is essential for full expression.
 Led by an experienced faculty, Episcopal offers its students a balanced curriculum in the performing, musical and visual arts.

 We do not want Episcopal to be cost prohibitive for any family.
 Need-based financial aid is available for families that qualify on a first-come, first-serve basis.
 All requests go through a third party agency, and all details of the process are confidential.
 Please see our Financial Aid page for more details.
 We are happy to work with families who would like guidance in filling out the proper paperwork.